petermanos/NYCDOTInternshipF22/InternshipMap/README.md

-NYC Bike Racks
+Bike Maps
 --

-The index.html file will display a webpage with a map and links to the forms when opened.
+This map was created by Peter Manos and Anum Jabeen as part of an internship with the New York City Department of Transportation Office of Asset Management.

-This project was completed by Peter Manos and Anum Jabeen as a part of the Fall 2022 SDG internship with the NYC DOT Asset Management Office.
+14 December 2022